 What does smart money think about National Retail Properties, Inc. (NYSE:NNN)?

-At Q3's end, a total of 11 of the hedge funds tracked by Insider Monkey were long this stock, no change from the previous quarter.
-The graph below displays the number of hedge funds with bullish position in NNN over the last 13 quarters.
-With hedge funds' positions undergoing their usual ebb and flow, there exists an "upper tier" of noteworthy hedge fund managers who were adding to their holdings substantially (or already accumulated large positions).
+At Q1's end, a total of 19 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -17% from the fourth quarter of 2019.
+The graph below displays the number of hedge funds with bullish position in NNN over the last 18 quarters.
+So, let's check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 View table here if you experience formatting issues.